How the catastrophic Texas flooding unfolded, in maps and charts

 At least two of the summer camps along the Guadalupe River were in known floodways.

-Ten children and one counselor from Camp Mystic remain missing as of Monday afternoon.
+Ten children and one counselor from Camp Mystic remain missing as of Tuesday morning.

 Everyone at Camp La Junta has been safe and accounted for, the camp announced Friday.